kirkhansen/vimConfig/README.md

 * Move between buffers in center screen
 * View status of the current GIT repo (if applicable)
 * Special features when running under MacVIM
+* Use of syntastic to actively check code

 ### Switching between files (Buffers)

 * Use _,q_ to close the current file (a different file will appear in its place)
 * Use _Ctrl h Ctrl l_ to move between open files
 * _Ctrl Left Ctrl Right_ also works for switching between files
 * While in MacVim, you can swipe left and right to switch between open files

 ### Viewports (Windows)